-Please introduce us to your band.
+Please introduce your band.
 When was the band formed?

 What inspires you the most?

-This May you released your debut album ‘’Angst’’.
-How did the recording sessions go?
+This May you released your debut ep ‘’Cave Paintings’’.
+How has the reception been so far?

 What are you listening to these days?